Group of friends with diverse skin types all susceptible to acne

 Scientists believe that acne is ultimately caused by a complex interplay between four main factors:

-• Genetics: if your parents had/have acne, your chances increase.
+• Genetics: If your parents had/have acne, your chances increase.
+So, if acne runs in your family, you might be more likely to experience it too.

-• Hormones: fluctuations can lead to breakouts in teens and adults.
+• Hormones: Fluctuations can lead to breakouts in teens and adults.
+Hormonal changes, especially during puberty, menstrual cycles, or menopause, can trigger acne.

-• Environment: damage from UV rays and pollution can leave skin more susceptible to acne.
+• Environment: Damage from UV rays and pollution can leave skin more susceptible to acne.
+Environmental factors like sun exposure and pollution can worsen acne.

-• Lifestyle: stress, diet, sleep habits and skincare choices all factor into your skin health.
+• Lifestyle: Stress, diet, sleep habits, and skincare choices all factor into your skin health.
+High stress levels, poor diet, lack of sleep, and unsuitable skincare products can all contribute to breakouts.

 Acne is by far the most common skin condition we dermatologists treat.
 I always remind patients that it’s not life threatening — but I understand how disruptive it can be.
 Our first line of defense is to start a regimen containing over-the-counter actives and follow it consistently (that’s the key).
 In more stubborn cases, we can try a variety of prescription topicals, as well as oral medications.
 Remember to be patient and kind to your skin, and be reassured that acne can be managed.